Koha-Community/kohadocs/source/patrons.rst

    -  **Note**

-          If you'd like to prevent full names from printing on :ref:`slips <notices-&-slips-label>` and you're not using the Initials or Other name fields for anything else, you can use them for shortened versions of the name to then be printed on the slip.
+          If you'd like to prevent full names from printing on :ref:`slips <notices-and-slips-label>` and you're not using the Initials or Other name fields for anything else, you can use them for shortened versions of the name to then be printed on the slip.